 The purchase price is always a major consideration when it comes to buying a new laptop.
-But what about the ongoing costs?
+But what about the ongoing running costs?
 It might not be something we often think about, but charging a laptop uses electricity, and electricity costs money – but how much exactly?

 Canstar Blue seeks to answer that question in this guide.
 We look at some leading laptop models, break down how much electricity they require to charge, and explain what this adds to your electricity bill.